jhuus/BriteKit/command-api-reference.md

 - delete (bool): If True, remove duplicate segments from the database.
 If False, only report them.
 - spec_group (str): Spectrogram group name to use for embedding comparison.
 Defaults to "default".
 - threshold (float): Treat as duplicates if cosine similarity >= threshold (default = 0.99).
+- no_plot (bool): If specified, do not plot spectrograms.

 ### del_cat
 **Function**